Frequently Asked Questions

 How do you define “incoming”?

 - An incoming student is any degree-seeking student who is newly enrolled in a major/program and attending the University of Cincinnati campus, UC Blue Ash campus or UC Clermont campus.
-Some examples may include:
+Some examples may include changing major/programs, newly enrolled graduate programs even if you were on campus as an undergraduate, or transferring to main campus.

 How/why did you choose these particular vaccines?